Tri-County Council members battle over transportation priorities

 "These items have been on the table a long time," Bowling said.
 "It's important for Charles County to move forward."

-Del.
-Matt Morgan (R-St. Mary’s) said the letter “takes the number one priority since 2002 and basically shoves it in the corner.”

-He called the goings on “foolhardy at this point,” to which Bowling called for a point of order.

-“I’m enjoying the spirit of regional friendship in this conversation,” Charles County Commissioners’ President Reuben B. Collins II (D) said tongue in cheek.
+"I'm enjoying the spirit of regional friendship in this conversation," Charles County Commissioner Reuben B. Collins II said tongue-in-cheek.

-Morgan said he wasn’t sure that rapid transit was the top priority of Southern Maryland, then Bowling called for a vote.

 John Hartline, the council's executive director, noted that a quorum was 11 votes.